-This is the first edition of the Root Cause Analysis process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+This is the second edition of the Root Cause Analysis process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+While the standard number changed from RAMS-4 to MX-SEA-STD-004, the standard's content did not change.
 It describes the Root Cause Analysis process as a problem solving tool to be used by Asset Class Teams to investigate the repetitive and major asset failures that are affecting the asset level of service ALOS and customer level of service CLOS, the tool helps revealing and addressing the root causes as well as identifying measures to prevent the failure recurrence.